 The Act did streamline the procedure to apply for a transgender identity certificate, but the process requires digital literacy and is dependent on the speed at which state and district level government officials respond to applications.
 Access to certification remains patchy, varies from state to state, and still requires judicial intervention to get things moving.

-From the ‘Varta’ files – this photograph was part of the article ‘Cruel Déjà Vu on Transgender Rights Legislation‘, December 2018 issue.
+From the ‘Varta’ files – a variation of this photograph was part of the article ‘Cruel Déjà Vu on Transgender Rights Legislation‘, December 2018 issue.
 Photo credit: Pawan Dhall

 Poster developed by Varta Trust after the Supreme Court delivered the decriminalization verdict in September 2018